These are my top tips for the best mindfulness, spiritual and yoga content writing, based on my experience as a freelance writer for hire.

 Here’s an example of this writing tip in action.

-- We’re writing about plumbing
+- We’re writing about the yoga studio

 - This direct marketing campaign must show the phone number, the company name, and tell people that they can save money on their bills.